troyhacks/MoonLight/docs/moonlight/drivers.md

 * Universe Min-Max: Filters Universes (Art-Net only).
 * View:
     * Select physical layer to directly store the received channels into the physical layer
-    * Select one of the (virtual layers) to take mapping into account (using layout specification and modifiers specified , see [Modifiers](https://moonmodules.org/MoonLight/moonlight/modifiers/), part of the [Effects Module](https://moonmodules.org/MoonLight/moonlight/effects/))
+    * Select one of the (virtual layers) to take mapping into account (using layout specification and modifiers specified (recommended), see [Modifiers](https://moonmodules.org/MoonLight/moonlight/modifiers/), part of the [Effects Module](https://moonmodules.org/MoonLight/moonlight/effects/))

 !!! tip "Running effects and Art-Net In"
     Effects can run at the same time, disable or delete them if you only want to run Art-Net In.